 The Group is committed to complying with data protection principles and the requirements of the PDPO.
 Security software is installed on server for data protection.
 No collected personal data of employees, customers, suppliers and cinemagoers shall be shared with any third party outside the Group without their prior consent unless permitted or requested by law.
-Only those employees who need these personal data need to perform a specific task with such information.
-For example, job application and customer services are granted access rights for personally identifiable information.
-Personal information is retained only for such period whenever necessary for carrying out of the purposes stated in the policy or as otherwise specified at the time of collection.
+Access to personal data is limited to employees who require it for specific tasks related to job applications and customer services.
+Only those with authorized access rights are permitted to handle personally identifiable information.
+The retention of personal information is strictly based on the necessity for fulfilling the purposes outlined in the policy or as explicitly specified at the time of collection.